Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Simulations

 \section{Simulations}

 We considered two representative single-target tracking scenarios, based on either linear or nonlinear state space models.
 In each scenario, the simulation is performed for 100 Monte Carlo runs, each having 100 filtering steps.
-We note that comprehensive comparison of some of the aforementioned conservative fusion approaches in more complicated sensor-network-based multi-target tracking scenarios in the presence of false and missing data are available in the references, e.g., \cite{Li17PC,Li17PCsmc,Li19Bernoulli,Da_Li20TSIPN,Gao20cPHD,GLi21,Matzka08,Noack19}.
-Here, we limit our simulation study to the bare case having no false and missing data and having merely two sensors in order to gain the insight of the performance of these fusion approaches in perfectly modelled scenarios.
+Here, we limit our simulation study to the benchmark case having no false and missing data and having merely two sensors in order to gain the insight of the performance of these fusion approaches in perfectly modelled scenarios.
 This does not so match the purpose of fault-tolerant fusion such as the CU approach that is designed particularly for fusion involving inconsistent estimators.

-The root mean square error (RMSE) is a suitable metric for accuracy evaluation.
-The base filters we adopted are the benchmark Kalman filter (KF) / cubature KF (CKF) \cite{Arasaratnam09} (for the linear and nonlinear models, respectively) and the sampling importance resampling (SIR) particle filter.
-It is known that, for the linear Gaussian model, the KF provides the exact, optimal solution.
+The root MSE (RMSE) is a suitable metric for accuracy evaluation.
+The base filters we adopted are the benchmark Kalman filter (KF) / cubature KF (CKF) \citep{Arasaratnam09} (for the linear and nonlinear models, respectively) and the sampling importance resampling (SIR) particle filter.
+It is known that for the linear Gaussian model, the KF provides the exact, optimal solution.
 The SIR filter is a Bayesian filter based on Monte Carlo simulation for which we use $N_p=200, 500$ particles in the linear and nonlinear model, respectively.

-Comparison fusion methods are the naive fusion (NF) using \eqref{eq:naivefusion}, the CI fusion using \eqref{eq:CI-w}, the CU fusion using \eqref{eq:CU_P-max} and the AA fusion using \eqref{eq:suboptimalWeightGassuain}.
+Comparison fusion methods are the NF, the CI fusion {using \eqref{eq:CI-x}-\eqref{eq:CI-w}}, the CU fusion using \eqref{eq:CU_P-max} and the AA fusion. {The AA fusion approach may use the suboptimal weights \eqref{eq:suboptimalWeightGassuain}(which is referred to as the default AA fusion) or the heuristic error-covariance-based weights \eqref{eq:weight-Err-Cov-P}/\eqref{eq:weight-Err-Cov-f}.
+They are referred to as suboptimal weights and Cov-weights, respectively, and will be compared with some ad-hoc, fixed weights given in advance}.
 In addition to these density fusion approaches we also consider the noncooperative single-sensor KF/CKF/SIR filters (that use the measurements of Sensor 1 only) and the iterated-corrector (IC) algorithm for fusing the measurements of two sensors.
 In the IC approach, the measurements of two sensors are used in sequence in the filters, which amounts to calculating the joint likelihood by multiplying their respective likelihoods, i.e.,

 where $\mathbf{y}_{1,k}$ and $\mathbf{y}_{2,k}$ are the measurements of the target generated at sensor 1 and 2 at time $k$, respectively.